To what extent does a structured Art Inquiry Model increase student agency in creative decision-making?

 Baseline observations placed the majority of Year 10A at Stage 1–2.
 The AIM combined with GRR is designed to move students progressively toward Stage 3–4 by the Express phase.

-The Gradual Release of Responsibility, moving students along.
+View SSDL diagram in the Research Map →The Gradual Release of Responsibility, moving students along.

 Drag the slider to see how the teacher role and student role shift across the four GRR stages, with a real example from the unit and the corresponding SSDL stage.